-Salesforce is a popular customer relationship management (CRM) tool, but it’s relatively expensive and designed to be an enterprise solution for larger businesses.
+Salesforce is a popular CRM software, but it’s relatively expensive and designed to be an enterprise solution for larger businesses.
 We compared 20 Salesforce competitors for contact and deal management, customization, user reviews, technical support, and overall affordability to determine the six best Salesforce alternatives for small businesses, including the best overall.

 Top 6 Salesforce Alternatives & Competitors 2019